Last Updated on

-Ahrefs have also jumped on the band wagon quoting the article, using the “Google is smart and knows you the page intention”.
+Ahrefs have also jumped on the band wagon quoting the article, using the “Google is smart” [and knows the pages user intent”.

 Well obviously a cannibal page is precursored on the fact that both pages are trying to serve the same user intent, otherwise it wouldn’t be a cannibal, it would simply be a long tail article aimed at a keyword variation, as explained with the Rank Brain split testing, if it’s ranking, Google thinks it serves the same intent (or sub-intent).

 And if it started to cannibalize the head term, it could be fixed with proper site structure and internal linking to keep the main page as a priority.